 Just Don’t worry

 Constant and excessive stress can severely impact your healthy by interfering with the endocrine system.
 During stress body releases cortisol, a stress hormone to cope with stress.
-It activates in cascade, and when the stress gets over signal is released to stop the production of production.
+It activates in a cascade, and when the stress gets over signal is released to stop the production of production.
 In this way, it is regulated by a feedback mechanism.
 But stress for a longer time interferes with the feedback mechanism.

 Chronic stress triggers over production of cortisol and leads to hormonal imbalance.
 This hormonal imbalance is associated with multiple health risk factors.
 It is because its receptors are located almost in every organ of our body.